TrongNV2003/Multi-Agents-MCP/README.md

 ## Features
 - Analyze customer requests using AI to identify products and purchase intentions
 - Automated order processing with detailed information
+- Get information of products from db (Mongodb)
 - Integrated Function Calling to save orders
 - Scalable and sequential processing pipeline